galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 logger.info("Web form submitted");
 ```

-Checks are made to ensure that the web app response is as expected and that the data is updated throughout the application, including the backend database:
+Checks are made to ensure that the web application response is as expected and that the data is updated throughout the application, including the backend database:

 ```java
 assertThat(page.waitForElementById("good").getText()).contains("You have successfully completed the transaction");